 John Sell Cotman was another member of the Norwich School, from 1807 when he joined the club, but he frequently painted in other parts of the country.
 Whereas Crome and Ladbroke were self-taught working class artisans (a sign painter and printer respectively) Cotman was from a higher class of society.
 His father was a successful silk merchant, and he had been educated at the Norwich Free Grammar School.
 It was at this ancient school in the Cathedral Close that Crome himself was engaged to teach drawing.
 He was remembered by one of his pupils as an engaging and amusing man, quite different from the normal schoolteachers of the day who dourly imposed the rules of Latin grammar with a stick.
 Norwich School was advanced for the time in giving art lessons

-There many other members of the Norwich School of Painters, although none so famous as Cotman and Crome.
+There were many other members of the Norwich School of Painters, although none so famous as Cotman and Crome.
 Two members of the Society I will mention, both of them unusual men.
 One was the editor of the Norwich Mercury, already referred to in the opening paragraph of this article.
 His name was Richard Mackenzie Bacon, and although his son-in-law and grandson were to become influential painters in London, he himself was not an artist.
 As far as I am aware, he was the only non-practising member of the Society, but I am sure he had plenty to say at their convivial meetings.
 The other member was Benjamin Robert Haydon, a West Country born artist who worked in London.
 He was much fêted when he came down to Norwich to unveil his portrait of the Mayor.
 He was elected an honorary member of the Society and was one of the few non-locals to belong to the Norwich School of Artists.

 We normally associate the school with landscapes after the Dutch manner, but portraits were favoured early in his career by Ladbroke.
 Still life and genre paintings do not appear to have been popular among the members of the Norwich School.
 Although Benjamin Haydon was best known as a painter of historical subjects, he did not submit any canvases for hanging at the annual show.